This document outlines how Bournemouth East Conservative Association processes and manages personal data and:

 1. Data Controller

-The Data Controller is Bournemouth East Conservatives
+The Data Controller is Bournemouth East Conservative Association

 3. Lawful basis for processing

-All processing is carried out by consent or either under the legitimate interest of Bournemouth East Conservatives, or public interest.
+All processing is carried out by consent or either under the legitimate interest of Bournemouth East Conservative Association, or public interest.
 These cover processing to conduct casework, campaigning and communication.
 Where processed under the lawful basis of a task carried out in the public interest, it is to support or promote democratic engagement.
 This includes fundraising activity in order to support democratic engagement.

 4. Data sources